bhargav-talpada/My-Netflix/README.md

 - Bug Fix : signUp user displayname and picture
 - Bug Fix : if the user is not logged in Redirect browse to login and if user is login redirect login to browse
 - Unsubscribed tobe onAuthStateChanged() callback
-- Write logo url & photo url in constants.jsx file
+- Add hard coded values in constants file
 - Fetch movies form TMDB

 # Features ⭐